maxmatkovski/Predicting-Water-Potability/README.md

 Class 1: 137 / (137 + 69) =
 Actual 1's / Total Predicted 1's

-*precision refers to how accuraate the models predictions were*
+*precision refers to how accuraate the models predictions were per class*

 **Recall**